-SINSW is committed to ensuring that work is completed safely and efficiently and with minimal impact to the local community.
+SINSW is committed to ensuring the works are completed safely and efficiently and with minimal impact to the local community.
 This work will be carried out in accordance with regulatory requirements including the provisions of SafeWork NSW.

-3.3.3.
-Noise, vibration and dust
+Noise, vibration and dust 3.3.3.